fmalina/revisions-blocl/help/16badflatmatetypes.md

 It’s like blind date when they walk through the door, revealing their next conquest.
 Usually followed by ‘I'm just going to my room’.
 You’ll soon be shopping for a new pair of beats headphones.
 Some people in flatshares have a ‘what's mine is yours and what’s yours is mine’ rule.
-This doesn’t apply here, dating another flatmate's girl is a big no no.
+This doesn't apply here, dating another flatmate's girl is a big no no.

 ### 10. The Bathroom Hogger